-Over the years, we’ve seen claims for Irritable Bowel Syndrome (IBS) get denied as it can be a challenging illness to prove as service-connected.
+Over the years, we’ve seen Irritable Bowel Syndrome (IBS) for VA Disability get denied as it can be a challenging illness to prove as service-connected.
 On the other hand, if it is approved, more often than not, the rating doesn’t get the maximum allowable limit.
 In this blog, we will explain the effects of IBS, its causes and triggers, and how to get your claim for IBS approved as service-connected.

 What is IBS?

 The Mayo Clinic defines irritable Bowel Syndrome (IBS) is a common disorder that affects the large intestine.
 Signs and symptoms include cramping, abdominal pain, bloating, gas, and diarrhea or constipation, or both.
 Some people can control their symptoms by managing diet, lifestyle, and stress.
 IBS is a chronic illness that is managed by one over a long period.

 While the exact cause of IBS may still be unknown, the following are the factors that may be part of this illness.